Mathematics

 Statement 1: x = 5 and y = 2 are the solution of equations x - y = 3 and 2x + y = 11.

-Statement 2: On substituting x = 5 and y = 2 in each of the above equation the value of left hand side and right hand side for each equation must be same.
+Statement 2: x = 5 and y = 2 will be the solutions of the given equations if for each equation, the values on left hand side and right hand side are the same.

 Both the statements are true.